 - On-board toilet (although several companies offer this in the basic bus options as well)

 - Reserved seating

 As bus travel experts, we at Busbud agree to say you should buy your bus ticket as far in advance as possible, especially during peak times or high season (which in Southern Africa runs from November to March), because prices will generally tend to rise as the travel date approaches.
 We launched a new feature on Busbud where you can view your past searches and compare them to observe the price trends of the ticket you are looking to book.

-There are some safety precautions that are valid for any travel around the globe, and that we would suggest you apply when in Southern Africa.
-Keep an eye on your luggage!
-Your heavy/large bags will most likely be stowed behind the bus you’ll be travelling on.
-Once arrived at your destination, be sure to stand nearby when the driver or company employee opens the baggage hold and starts unloading the bags, as this is the most favorable moment for thieves to snatch baggage.
-Furthermore, you will likely be solicited by locals very enthusiastic to carry your bags in return for a tip.
-Take your time and make sure you have the situation under control if you decided to take them up on it, to be sure to avoid any unfortunate misunderstandings or an innocuous-looking person running off with your stuff before you know what’s going on.
+Also, you will likely be solicited by locals who are very enthusiastic about carrying your bags for a tip.
+Take your time and make sure you have the situation under control if you decide to take them up on it, to be sure to avoid any unfortunate misunderstandings or an innocuous-looking person running off with your stuff before you know what’s going on.

 So why not consider stepping out of your comfort zone and embracing the natural rhythm of travel by taking a journey on one of these buses?
 It may just be the most rewarding trip you’ll ever take.